 Heterodox Academy presents Half Hour of Heterodoxy, a series of interviews by HxA executive committee member Chris Martin with leading academics on topics related at least tangentially to viewpoint diversity and free inquiry.
 Martin is a graduate student in sociology at Emory University.
-Interviews are presented as audio podcasts and linked to YouTube videos as well.
+Interviews are presented as audio podcasts and linked to YouTube videos as well (YouTube for episodes 1-14).
 Each episode is approximately 30 minutes.

 You can also now find Half Hour of Heterodoxy on iTunes, Stitcher, Podcast Addict, TuneIn, and Google Play.

 |Guest: Alice Dreger, historian of medicine and science, sex researcher, and an advocate of academic freedom.
 She is the author of Galileo’s Middle Finger: Heretics, Activists, and One Scholar’s Search for Justice.||Listen Online >>|

 Half Hour of Heterodoxy #14

 |Guest: Arthur Sakamoto, professor of sociology at Texas A&M. He specializes in economic sociology and class inequality.
 He has published a number of papers on Asian Americans and their socioeconomic attainments, and papers about whether Asian-Americans are victims of discrimination in the labor market.|

 |Guest: Glenn Loury, Merton P. Stoltz Professor of the Social Sciences and Professor of Economics at Brown University.
 He hosts The Glenn Show at Bloggingheads.tv, where he has talked to John McWhorter, Rob Montz, Amy Wax, and others about campus politics and the censorship of unorthodox views.|